The Isle of Ariano and the ancient Roman road

 (photo by: Archivio Parco Regionale Veneto del Delta del Po)

-Download KMZ
+Download KMZen

 (photo by: Archivio Parco Regionale Veneto del Delta del Po)